Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 Specifically, the script does the following:
 - Loads exported Timestream for LiveAnalytics [data](https://docs.aws.amazon.com/timestream/latest/developerguide/API_Record.html) from an [Amazon S3](https://aws.amazon.com/s3/) bucket into an [Amazon Athena](https://aws.amazon.com/athena/) table.
-- Translates the data stored in the Athena table into [line protocol]() and stores it in the S3 bucket.
+- Translates the data stored in the Athena table into line protocol and stores it in the S3 bucket.

-Two Python files are provided:
-- `main.py`: Provides command-line arguments for translating to line protocol.
-This script will wait for all Athena queries to finish.
-- `athena.py`: Contains functions that can be imported and used to translate line protocol.
+This script assumes that the path `<Timestream database name>/<Timestream table name>/unload-<%Y-%m-%d %H:%M:%S>/results` exists in your S3 bucket and contains data unloaded by the [unload script](../../../unload/README.md).
+Line protocol data will be exported to `<Timestream database name>/<Timestream table name>/unload-<%Y-%m-%d %H:%M:%S>/line-protocol-output` in your S3 bucket.

 ## Data Mapping